geclower/Algo-Practice/README.md

 This is my collection of algorithm practices!

-Currently working in both JavaScript and Python.
+Currently working in JavaScript, PHP, and Python .

 Each month has it's own folder along with each day.
 The files them selves are named after the name of the problem.